Posted by Bulk Nutrients in Muscle Building

 The answer to this is far more complex than the initial question regarding merely tweaking the loading phase.

-The obvious concern is negative health consequences of prolonged creatine supplementation.
-When using a common dosing regime, no significant issues to the renal, hepatic or the cardiovascular system (ie: the kidneys, liver and heart) have been found to date (3) , which would be the areas of primary concern, but the important thing to note here is that by far, the majority of the research subjects were only using creatine for a relatively short time, using commonly accepted doses.
-The average length of studies is often the duration of the conventional creatine cycle, which shouldn’t be a coincidence to those paying attention or health conscious individuals.
+The obvious concern is the negative health consequences of prolonged creatine supplementation.
+When using a common dosing regime, no significant issues to the renal, hepatic or the cardiovascular system (ie: the kidneys, liver and heart) have been found to date (3), which would be the areas of primary concern, but the important thing to note here is that by far, the majority of the research subjects were only using creatine for a relatively short time, using commonly accepted doses.
+The average length of studies is often the duration of the conventional creatine cycle, which shouldn’t be a coincidence to those paying attention or health-conscious individuals.

 The importance regarding the short time frame of most studies cannot be overstated.
 Put simply, few studies have been done regarding large doses of creatine for longer periods of time.
 Given that all things in medicinal research are highly subject to individual variation as well, the user going off the well-marked track here, may, through no intent of their own, put themselves in harm’s way and experience some extremely rare side effect or exacerbate an underlying (and undiagnosed) health issue, although it is worth noting in the cases of those who have purportedly done this, there is some debate if creatine was actually the culprit (2).

-Remember, it’s a real achievement being 1st on the podium at your chosen sport or having best physique at the beach party, but no-one really wants to be known for being the 1st individual recorded for some hitherto, unknown side effect from gobbling down as much creatine as possible for an extended length of time!
+Remember, it’s a real achievement being 1st on the podium at your chosen sport or having the best physique at the beach party, but no one really wants to be known for being the 1st individual recorded for some hitherto, unknown side effect from gobbling down as much creatine as possible for an extended length of time!

-The second issue regarding ignoring the time off phase, which is more to do performance rather than health, is regarding down-regulation or accommodation.
+The second issue regarding ignoring the time of phase, which is more to do with performance rather than health, is regarding down-regulation or accommodation.